Anishmeka/CourseProject/README.md

 ## Overview/Function of the code
 Implemented in python with NLTK, pandas, numpy, matplotlib, sklearn, seaborn
-### Four jupyter notebooks (two notebooks with combination of models- VADER/HuggingFace and Naive Bayes/SVM):
+### Four Jupyter/Google Colab notebooks (two notebooks with combination of models- VADER/HuggingFace and Naive Bayes/SVM):
 - VADER model with NLTK
 - HuggingFace
 -  Naive Bayes Classifier